The Call for Session Proposals and Poster Presenters closed July 19, 2019.

 |October 4||Last chance to make changes to session descriptions and presenters|

-90-Minute Concurrent Sessions: This is the standard breakout session format.
+90-Minute Concurrent Session: This is the standard breakout session format.
 Concurrent sessions should be focused on topics and projects with a broad appeal and relevance to the conference theme.
 A panel should be composed of three to four presenters representing a variety of perspectives and organizations.
 Concurrent sessions may include a moderator and discussant.
 Roles can be indicated in the submission process.

 90-Minute Workshop: Held during the 90-minute time slots, workshops are instructional or informational in nature and are markedly different from a concurrent session.
 The workshop should be interactive and give participants opportunities to practice skills learned during the session and receive feedback from session organizers.